sweiergr/hdta/README.md

 # Identification of Dynamic Discrete Choice Models Using a Terminating Action
-This repository contains the simulation code for "Identification of Dynamic Discrete Choice Model with Hyperbolic Discounting Using a Terminating Action" by Wang, Weiergraeber, and Xiao (2023).
+This repository contains the simulation code for "Identification of Dynamic Discrete Choice Model with Hyperbolic Discounting Using a Terminating Action" by Wang, Weiergraeber, and Xiao (2025).
+Parts of this code build on  "Dynamic Discrete Choice Models: Methods, Matlab Code, and Exercises" by Jaap H. Abbring and Tobias J. Klein, which is available at http://ddc.abbring.org.

 ## Overview